 What are the possible side effects of somatropin?

-- increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, and weight loss;
+- high blood sugar--increased thirst, increased urination, dry mouth, fruity breath odor;

-- redness, soreness, swelling, rash, itching, pain, or bruising where the medicine was injected;
+- pain, itching, or skin changes where the medicine was injected;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.